Danko-Lab/proseq2.0/README.md

 Our proseq2.0 pipeline will take single-end or paired-end sequencing reads in fastq.gz format as input.
 The pipeline will automate three routine pre-processing and alignment options, including
 + pre-processing reads: remove the adapter sequence and quality trim the reads (cutadapt), deduplicate the reads if UMI barcodes are used (prinseq-lite.pl)
 + mapping reads to a reference genome (BWA)
 + converting BAM files into bedGraph and BigWig formats (kentsource).
 When converting to bedGraph and BigWig, the pipeline only report the 5’ end position of the reads after UMI/adapter removal.
 For pair-end sequencing, user can choose to report the 5’ end of R1 or R2 reads.
+The output BigWig files ending with _minus.bw or _plus.bw are raw read counts without normalization.
+The RPM normalized outputs end with a suffix of .rpm.bw.

 To run our pipeline users must first download the pipeline files and install dependencies indicated in this README.md.
 In addition, user need to provide a path to a BWA index file and the path to the chromInfo file for the genome of choice.
 After running this pipeline, users should have processed data files in the specified output directory.